 I am Gianamar Giovannetti-Singh, a Ri Freer Prize Fellow of the Royal Institution.
-I completed my PhD in the Department of History and Philosophy of Science at the University of Cambridge.
-My thesis, Globalising China: Jesuits, Eurasian Exchanges, and the Early Modern Sciences, examines how the Manchu conquest of China transformed the early modern sciences.
+I completed my PhD in the Department of History and Philosophy of Science at the University of Cambridge in 2023.
+My dissertation, Globalising China: Jesuits, Eurasian Exchanges, and the Early Modern Sciences, examines how the Manchu conquest of China transformed the early modern sciences.
 My project radically reorients common accounts of the history of science by showing that several scientific debates typically deemed “European” originated in China, emerging through East Asian peoples’ interactions with Jesuit missionaries.
 Focusing on the missionary Martino Martini’s writings, I reveal the ways in which Chinese scientific and technological knowledge came to be seen as credible and even valuable in Enlightenment Europe.

 I am passionate about decolonising research and pedagogy in the history of science and provincialising European contributions to "science" and "modernity."
 My research interests include cultural and intellectual histories of colonial encounters, the Jesuit China mission, history of natural history, history of scholarship, histories of race, science and empire studies, and the sociology of scientific knowledge.